Lionsberg/lionsberg-wiki/Above The Chaos, Reconciling the Critical Path, and Confronting and Overcoming The Giants.md

 #### Politics

 - It is hopefully becoming obvious why humanity’s most fundamental problems cannot be solved by [[Politics]] within the Invisible-Power-Structure-Puppeted systems creating them.
-# Grunch Break
-Here are some key points and quick notes I took in 2023:

 #### Land, Reintegration, and Emergence Through Emergency